Esri/hub.js/docs/src/guides/hub-entities.md

 - Hub Projects
 - Hub Events

-All other ArcGIS content is handled generically as "Hub Content"

 While Discussions are a key component of the ArcGIS Hub as a system, they are in independent subsystem, documented in the [Hub Discussions Guide](/hub.js/guides/hub-discussions)

 The following sections describe these entities, their role in the Hub System, and how you work with them in Hub.js